The Simpsons is the Shakespeare of Our Time

 The classic family sitcom was cosy, sweet and sickly.
 Everyone walked around with painted on smiles.
 Like Urkel.
 People loved their jobs, no matter how mundane, and their families were well-behaved and, on the rare occasions they weren’t, at least had the decency to learn a life lesson at the end.
 Like Urkel.

 The Simpsons were the antithesis.
 This is why it was such a hit from the moment it debuted.
-It is easy to forget now, but it went completely against TV conventions, and received a major backlash from the American Christian, and even then-current President George Bush Snr.
+It is easy to forget now, but it went completely against TV conventions, and received a major backlash from the American Christian Right, and even then-current President George Bush Snr.
 They weren’t scared to face reality.
 Springfieldians hate their dead-end jobs and sometimes feel trapped at home, and they weren’t shy about making it known.

 Of course, they have only been allowed to do this due to a unique arrangement with the Fox network.
 So popular was The Simpsons in its earliest years that they were able to sign a contract that stated Fox and owners News Corp are not allowed to interfere with their creative process.
 Completely unheard of, and probably explains the amount of jokes at Fox’s expense over the years.